Eruera Love

 Eruera Te Whiti o Rongomai Love (18 May 1905 – 12 July 1942) was a New Zealand rugby player, interpreter and military leader.
-Of Māori descent, he identified with the Te Ati Awa iwi.
+Of Māori descent, he identified with the Te Āti Awa iwi.

 One of seven surviving children of Wi Hapi Pakau Love and Ripeka Wharawhara Love, he was born in Waikawa Bay, Marlborough, New Zealand on 18 May 1905.

 A Territorial officer, during the Second World War, he was a company commander and later battalion commander of the Māori Battalion.
 He was killed in action in the Western Desert on 12 July 1942.